5 CEO CV Examples [& Templates]

 • Why it’s strong: It’s specific, mentioning job titles, number of years of experience, relevant skills, and how they’ve benefited companies throughout their career.

-Quantify your achievements as a Managing Director
+Measure your achievements as a CEO

 You’re a CEO.
 You know everything always comes back to those pesky numbers.
-As much as it may pain you to crunch more numbers to put on your CV, trust us when we say it’s worth it.
+As much as it may pain you to crunch more numbers to include on your CV, trust us when we say it’s worth it.
 Not only do numbers demonstrate your performance but also catch the eyes of hiring managers and encourage them to keep reading.

 Make use of metrics, as in the example below, to demonstrate the following: